hello-damiro/crystal-store/README.md

 # crystal-store

-## Warning!
-This is a work in progress
+## The Odin Project - Intermediate JS project

+SEE LIVE WORKING APP [HERE](http://hello-damiro.github.io/crystal-store)

 </br>

-The Odin Project - Intermediate JS project

-SEE LIVE WORKING APP [HERE](http://hello-damiro.github.io/crystal-store)
+I'm begining to see the power of React, mainly because of using hooks.
+I'm beginning to imagine how easy it is to create a full blown web application with the use of these React hooks compare to using only jQuery and vanilla JS.
+I'm also excited to use React and how it manages its components for UI design systems.

 **Day 1**: Prepared environment and initial files.
 Design and conceptualize the shop on figma.
 I would like to use readily available API but cant find anything on the interwebs thats suitable with Odin's design system.
 So I made something up.
 Enter **Odin's Crystal Store**, and yeah, I made use of futharks again and conceptualize an imaginary crystals to sell, because why not. 🤣